Lee-Jiho/Lee_CSCI2270_FinalProject/README.md

 # Lee_CSCI2270_FinalProject
 Battleship

-This program is designed so that the user can play battleship with an AI that is looking to win.
-Rather than guessing random spots, the AI will guess spots intelligently.
+This program is a single player battleship game where the user is prompted to guess coordinates of spots on the grid to find enemy ships.
+There is no one playing against the user.

 How to run:
 Run the file through Code Blocks/Terminal and the user will be shown a menu explaining the game.